storageos/storageos.github.io/_includes/operator/install.md

 The API username and password are used to create the default StorageOS admin account which can be used with the StorageOS CLI and to login to the StorageOS GUI.
-The default account is also used by Kubernetes to authenticate against the StorageOS API when installing with the native driver.
+The account defined in the secret is also used by Kubernetes to authenticate against the StorageOS API when installing with the native driver.

 ```bash
 {{ page.cmd }} create -f - <<END